 If you are looking to enhance your career as an Educator at Griffith, this program is your starting point.
 It is accredited by Advance HEA in the UK, with successful completion leading to Associate Fellow - a globally recognised award.
 Activities in the program will mirror the practices you engage in as an Educator, so it’s very practical.
-The program consists of five, three-hour face-to-face workshops (and one hour online module (of these six activities you must attend/complete at least three).
+The program is offered in Trimester 1 and 2 and consists of 7 online modules, 5 of which are also offered as face-to-face workshops.
+The program is typically completed over one or two trimesters.

 Is this program right for me?

 The program will be suitable if you are:

 - New to teaching (including sessional staff and those with part-time academic responsibilities)

 - An early career researcher, with some teaching responsibilities (e.g. PHD students)